 In the age of SaaS, mergers and acquisitions can present more difficult integration challenges compared to years past.

 Today, cloud-based tech stacks are more numerous and complex.
-For example, the average enterprise now maintains nearly 600 SaaS applications, according to a recent study of Zylo customer data.
+For example, the average enterprise now maintains approximately 609 SaaS applications, according to a recent study of Zylo customer data.
 The sheer volume of tools now makes tech discovery and prioritization an essential process in any M&A integration.

 Fortunately, applying best practices sourced from modern SaaS management opens the door for cost-containment opportunities, risk mitigation, and increased efficiencies for years to come.